Skip to main content

 · Arrange necessary services for their case children

-In 2017, Connecticut’s Department of Children and Families responded to over 30,000 reports of abuse or neglect in the State.
-In a given month, there are more than 4000 children in care outside of their parents’ homes due to concerns for their safety.
+In 2024, some 7,558 children across the state were under the jurisdiction of Connecticut's juvenile courts (child protection side) due to allegations of abuse or neglect.
+In a given month, there are more than 3,000 children in care outside of their parents’ homes due to concerns for their safety.
 There is a tremendous burden on the State to provide appropriate care and oversight for these children.
-With the economic climate in our State, the resources they’re working with are increasingly limited.

-CASA programs ease this burden and ensure better long-term outcomes for children by providing a consistent adult to be there for the child throughout this unsettling time in his or her life.
-It is an ideal public-private partnership; helping the State to better safeguard the best interests of abused and neglected children while also reducing the cost of caring for those children.
+CASA programs ease this burden and advance better long-term outcomes for children by providing a consistent adult to be there for the child throughout this unsettling time in his or her life.
+The CASA movement represents an ideal public-private partnership, helping the State to safeguard the best interests of children while also limiting the cost of caring for those children.

 A child with a CASA Volunteer is: